 Before he was The Atom, Ray Palmer was a professor at the fictional Ivy University.
 His main area of study was matter manipulation.
 He took an interest in matter manipulation after he theorized that it could be a viable way to combat planet-wide overpopulation and famine.
 He came to be The Atom after using the remains of a White Dwarf Star.
 Although initial tests showed that compression by using the star resulted in the object using to explode, he soon found that adding moisture to the equation resulted in the object being able to return back to its normal size without repercussion.

 Since his debut, The Atom has become a staple of many DC superhero teams.
-Most notably of these are the Justice League of America, The Teen Titans, and he was, for a time, a member of the Indigo Tribe.
+Most notable of these are the Justice League of America, and The Teen Titans, and he was, for a time, a member of the Indigo Tribe.

 Perception of the Justice League members is that Aquaman is the least useful.
 After all, most of his existence has been unfairly spent at the butt-end of jokes.